Volunteer Recruitment Communication

 If you are looking for participants that may reside outside of Michigan or the Ann Arbor area, you may want to consider utilizing ResearchMatch.org a recruitment tool.
 ResearchMatch is a secure registry developed by major academic institutions across the country.

-Retention is an active process that the study team must engage in if they are to maintain study volunteer participation.
+Retention is an active process beginning with the very 1st contact with potential study volunteers.
+Study teams must engage their participants at every interaction if they are to maintain study volunteer participation for the duration of the study.
 The following are activities you may consider to encourage volunteers to continue participation throughout the study, and to improve or maintain communication:

 - Thank you cards/emails/letters